oracle-quickstart/oci-security-networking/Networking/Automations/oci-vcn-multiple-cidrs/README.md

 ## Network Diagram

-This code will deploy the scenario from the video: https://youtu.be/HV90CTuMXAM and related blog: https://www.ateam-oracle.com/post/vcn-with-multiple-cidr-ranges
+This code will deploy the scenario from the video: [video] and related [blog].

 ## Prerequisites

-Following prerequisites are required before deploying this code:
+The following [prerequisites] are required before deploying this code:
 1. OCI Account.
 2. Target compartment where stack needs to be created and resources need to be deployed.
 3. IAM policies required to provision the resources.